irshu355/Android-WYSIWYG-Editor/README.md

  Contributions
 ------------

 - You can clone from the `master` branch.
-Once ready to merge , please open a PR to `dev` branch.
+Once ready to merge , please open a pull request to `dev` branch.
+Be sure to merge the latest from "upstream" before making a pull request!
+I can then review and merge it back to master

 Download
 ------------